andreaciarrocchi/lexifinder/README.md

 - adding a release for Mac, if I raise enough money to buy a Mac mini and pay the developer's fee
 - introducing the ability to organize the index in two layers, but I do not know if that is feasible

+## License
+Lexifinder is free software licensed under the GNU General Public License v3 (GPLv3).
+You may redistribute and/or modify it under the terms of the GPLv3 as published by the Free Software Foundation.
+See the LICENSE file for details.
+This software uses PySide6 (Qt for Python), which is released under the GPLv3 license.
+By using PySide6 under the GPL, this project must also comply with the terms of the GPLv3.
+You are free to inspect, modify, and redistribute this software, provided that you preserve the GPL license and include the full source code when distributing.

 ## How to contribute
 Suggestions, bug reporting, sponsorships and code contributions are welcomed.
 Feel free to share your ideas.